Puttanesca Poached Cod

 Neighborly Grace

 - THE PRESENTATION: Do not attempt to transfer the delicate cod to a separate platter.
-Bring the hot, bubbling skillet directly to the table to preserve the thermal poach.
+Bring the hot, bubbling skillet directly to the table to preserve the gentle poach.
 Gently lift the fish into wide, shallow ceramic bowls, heavily spooning the rich, olive-studded sauce over the top and finishing with an aggressive squeeze of fresh lemon.

 - THE POUR: A dry, high-acid Italian white like a crisp Vermentino or a chilled Falanghina provides the essential bright, mineral structure needed to cut flawlessly through the briny capers, rich olives, and dense umami base.